JiwooL0920/DynamicBeat/README.md

 # Descriptions
 A study repo to build a rhythm game in Java as a personal project to learn Java programming during summer break; followed online tutorials provided [here](https://blog.naver.com/ndb796/220997028385).

-This game uses the **Javazoom** external library provided [here](http://www.javazoom.net/index.shtml) to implement music files.
 There are a total of 3 tracks in this game, and the player can choose the music and difficulty they wish to play the game with.
 The objective of this game is to press the respective key at which the note is dropping at the right timing to earn points.

+This game uses the **Javazoom** external library provided [here](http://www.javazoom.net/index.shtml) to implement music files, and uses **Java Swing** GUI widget toolkit (which is a part of Oracle's Java Foundation Classes (JFC)) to develop the GUI component of the game.

 ## A Short Demonstration of the Game
 ![](DynamicBeat.gif)